THE GARDENS

 The herb garden, centered by a stone path accented with gathering thyme, sits just outside the lower garden.
 It focuses on culinary herbs, scented flora and mint as well as multiple tea plantings.
 The ornamental bird bath attracts butterflies and a variety of bird species.

-Strawberry Hill within the fenced landscape typically yields hundreds of strawberries over several weeks from early June, rounding out the fourth organically tended garden.
+Strawberry Hill within the fenced landscape typically yields hundreds of strawberries over several weeks from early June, and an encore in August, rounding out the fourth organically tended garden.

 In addition to weekly delivered harvests, residents are encouraged to selectively cut flowers in the gardens to bring seasonal color and fragrance into the residences and to selectively harvest herbs and tea for meals.

 There are lights and candles to enjoy in the evening and music through Sonos controlled from the main residence Wi-Fi.
-The gardens can be reserved for exclusive use by main or guest house residents through your broker—ideal for cocktail hours and lunches.
+The gardens can be reserved for exclusive use by main or guest house residents—ideal for cocktail hours and lunches.

-Our gardener is typically available to walk through the gardens with you while on site for weekly harvests and maintenance.
+Our gardeners are typically available to walk through the gardens with you while on site for weekly harvests.
 More pictures of the gardens and its yields are available in The Gardens section of the picture gallery.
 Videos of the gardens’ offerings in early June and after Labor Day are directly below.
-We’d be happy to share photos from past seasons aligned with the time of your upcoming visit.